This program is organized by Duke faculty/staff in collaboration with DukeEngage.

 Partnering with a middle school to provide arts education and English lessons.

 The DukeEngage Zhuhai program was started in the summer of 2010 with a mission to integrate arts-education into the local curriculum at Zhuhai No. 9 Middle School (grades 7-9).
 Service through teaching in addition to the immersive experience of living with host families will provide DukeEngage students with great opportunities to build a reciprocal relationship with the Zhuhai community; they will learn the true culture of Chinese citizens and gain insight into a new way of living while they concurrently share with a Chinese society the important value of education.

 The program is located in Zhuhai, a southern Chinese city located within the former Special Economic Zone, which is in many ways a perfect microcosm of 21st century China—a rapidly evolving country that continues to develop and transform daily, and acts as an influential force of the globe, home to extremely talented and innovative individuals.
 However, the intense momentum of forward development in China has resulted in an education system lagging behind with many gaps.
 Millions of Chinese students are placed into overcrowded classrooms each year, with a relentless, singular emphasis on standardized tests.
 These scores continue to determine a student’s survival and success after school.
-Students lack several essential elements to an education and they are destined to seek perfect test scores, but not artistic potentials; formulas but not personal creativity; professions and jobs but not passions and dreams.
+Students lack several essential elements to an education.
+They are driven to seek perfect test scores, but not artistic potential; formulas but not personal creativity; professions and jobs but not passions and dreams.